janhq/cortex.cpp/cortex-cpp/README.md

 ## About cortex-cpp

-Cortex.cpp is a stateless, C++ server that is 100% compatible with OpenAI API (stateless endpoints).
-It includes a Drogon server, with request queues, model orchestration logic, and hardware telemetry, and more, for prod environments.
+Cortex-cpp is a streamlined, stateless C++ server engineered to be fully compatible with OpenAI's API, particularly its stateless functionalities.
+It integrates a Drogon server framework to manage request handling and includes features like model orchestration and hardware telemetry, which are essential for production environments.

-The binary of cortex-cpp after zipped is only ~3mb in size with none to minimal dependencies (if you use a GPU need CUDA for example) make it desirable for any edge/server deployment 👍.
+Remarkably compact, the binary size of cortex-cpp is around 3 MB when compressed, with minimal dependencies.
+This lightweight and efficient design makes cortex-cpp an excellent choice for deployments in both edge computing and server contexts.

-> Read more about Cortex-cpp at https://jan.ai/cortex
+> Utilizing GPU capabilities does require CUDA.

 ### Features
-- Fast Inference: Built on top of the cutting-edge inference library llama.cpp, modified to be production ready.
+- Fast Inference: Built on top of the cutting-edge inference library llama.cpp, modified to be production-ready.
 - Lightweight: Only 3MB, ideal for resource-sensitive environments.
 - Easily Embeddable: Simple integration into existing applications, offering flexibility.
 - Quick Setup: Approximately 10-second initialization for swift deployment.